 Aiyura, Eastern Highlands, Papua New Guinea

-Baroida sits just outside the town Kainantu in the Eastern Highlands of Papua New Guinea, and the villages associated with the Tairora project surround the estate.
-This part of the Eastern Highlands is mostly rolling grasslands, but it has remarkable climate and great conditions for growing coffee and, really, anything.
-Before coffee was planted in this area, the Tairora Tribe inhabited it and mostly cultivated sweet potatoes and other subsistence crops until the 1950s and '60s when coffee became popular.
+Baroida sits outside the town of Kainantu in the Eastern Highlands of Papua New Guinea.
+This part of the Eastern Highlands is mostly rolling grasslands, but has a remarkable climate and great conditions for growing coffee.
+Before coffee was planted in this area, the Tairora Tribe cultivated sweet potatoes and other subsistence crops until the 1950s and '60s.

 Baroida itself was one of the first coffee farms in the area, and much of the coffee planted by other smaller producers around the farm came from seeds obtained at the Baroida Estate.